quicwg/base-drafts/draft-ietf-quic-qpack.md

 --- abstract

-This specification defines QPACK, a compression format for efficiently representing HTTP header fields, to be used in HTTP over QUIC.
+This specification defines QPACK, a compression format for efficiently representing HTTP header fields, to be used in HTTP/QUIC.
 This is a variation of HPACK header compression that seeks to reduce head-of-line blocking.

 --- note_Note_to_Readers